Ramzi Aburedwan: Al Manara Ensemble

-Al Manara (meaning The Beacon) is a Belgian-Palestinian ensemble built on the collaborative juices and musical dialogue occurring between Aburedwan and the Belgian pianist, conductor and composer Éloi Baudimont.
-The pair was introduced by Yanic Samzun, Secretary General of Cultural Presence and Action, who viewed the two artists as possessing both great passion and the ability to cross musical boundaries.
-The repertoire builds on Ramzi’s and Éloi’s compositions, poems of Mahmoud Darwish, and an East-West blending of Palestinian melodies, European polyphony, big-band harmonies, Arabic and European instruments, and historic and contemporary influences that have taken Ramzi into an exploration of the possibilities brought to life by the bouzouq.
-The ensemble has toured France, Belgium and Palestine and has released one CD.
+Al Manara (meaning The Beacon) is a Belgian-Palestinian ensemble built between Aburedwan and the Belgian pianist, conductor and composer Éloi Baudimont.
+The ensemble has toured France, Belgium and Palestine and released one CD.

 Jerusalem Sufi Ensemble

-The Jerusalem Sufi Ensemble is dedicated to the documentation and revival of Sufi traditions in the city that for centuries has provided a home and inspiration to these traditions.
-Its members are documenting the endangered local Sufi heritage, but are also broadening the tradition by including classical and folkloric repertoire from Palestine and the Arab worldalong withoriginal compositions.
-The ensemble features Palestine-based muezzins along with instrumental fusions of Arabic and Sufi traditions.
-The voice-centered tradition is here enhanced by an ensemble that includes bouzouq, oud, qanun, nay and percussion.The ensemble’s current performance project, titled “Forgiveness,” explores an international body of Sufi poetry that includes Mansur Al-Hallaj (Persia), Muhammed Ibn-Arabi (Andalusia), Jalal Ad-Din Muhammad Rumi (Persia), Imam Al-Busiri (Morocco & Egypt), Baha-ud-Din Naqshband Bukhari (Bukhara) and Ibn Al-Farid (Syria & Egypt) among others.
+The Jerusalem Sufi Ensemble is dedicated to the documentation and revival of Sufi traditions.
+The voice-centered tradition is here enhanced by an ensemble that includes bouzouq, oud, qanun, nay and percussion.The ensemble’s current performance project, titled “Forgiveness,” explores an international body of Sufi poetry that includes Mansur Al-Hallaj (Persia), Muhammed Ibn-Arabi (Andalusia), Jalal Ad-Din Muhammad Rumi (Persia), Imam Al-Busiri (Morocco & Egypt), Baha-ud-Din Naqshband Bukhari (Bukhara) and Ibn Al-Farid (Syria & Egypt).

 Arab-Andalusian Orchestra from Anjou

-Conducted by Aburedwan, the Arab-Andalusian Orchestra is made up of artists from all over Anjou, of all ages, in an intergenerational and multicultural dynamic.
+Conducted by Aburedwan, the Arab-Andalusian Orchestra is made up of artists from all over Anjou, of all ages.
 They have a repertoire ranging from the Levant (Middle East) to Eastern Europe via Africa and Asia.
-It is above all the compositions of the members of the orchestra that gradually constitutes the repertoire.
 The themes addressed revolve around the Andalusian lyrical imagination, and are conveyed through courtly love, wine, and gardens.

-Other projets
+Other projects

 Aburedwan has composed and arranged for orchestra for the World Sacred music festival of Fes under the artistic direction of Alain Weber in 2016, 2017, 2018, 2019 and 2022.
-These pluri-disciplinary creations are presented at the opening of the festival.

-Aburedwan is also the music director of two performances presented at the Philharmonie of Paris: "Tribute to the Great Divas", featuring songs from Oum Kalsoum, Fairouz, Asmahan, Leila Mourad, Mayada Alhenawy, Warda al Djazaïra, and "Ma valise est mon pays", tribute to the poet Mahmoud Darwich with on stage Kamilya Jubran, Rodolphe Burger and Rachida Brakni.
+Aburedwan is also the music director of two performances presented at the Philharmonie of Paris: "Tribute to the Great Divas", featuring songs from Umm Kulthum, Fairuz, Asmahan, Leila Mourad, Mayada Alhenawy, Warda al Djazaïra, and "Ma valise est mon pays", tribute to the poet Mahmoud Darwish with on stage Kamilya Jubran, Rodolphe Burger and Rachida Brakni.